212622/RealTimeProject/README.md

 - ENEMY
 1. Generates a random trajectory.
-2. Moves the plane using a fixed speed to the target position.
+2. Moves the plane with a fixed speed to the target position.

 - COMMAND
-1. Takes users command
+1. Takes user commands.
 2. Activates enemy task or visualizes camera and trajectory depending on the pressed key.

 ##